 - Find a regression example from any undergraduate course you did that had at least 30 observations.
-Implement the model in BUGS twice, first using Normal errors and then assuming t errors.
+Implement the model in using Stan twice, first using Normal errors and then assuming t errors.
 Compare the two models using RMSE, coverage and DIC. - Simulate two sets of numbers, the first should be 12 numbers from a N(0,1) distribution and the second should be 18 numbers from a N(3,4) distribution.
-Do a standard two sample t test, a Welch t test and then a Bayesian t test in BUGS assuming different variances for the two samples.
-Which one produces the smallest p-value? - Adjust the Student Plan Comparison script so that Student acts as a fixed effect.
-Is this a better or worse model?
+Do a Welch t test and then a Bayesian t test in assuming different variances for the two samples.
+Which one produces the smallest p-value? - What does the ROPE approach suggest for the above hypothesis test?
+What if the first sample was from a N(2,3) distribution instead?